-Today's UV index in Poznan, Poland will be up to 4.4, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Poznan, Poland will be up to 7, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Poznan's UV index is usually low to moderate, ranging from about 1 in winter to 6 in summer.
 The highest UV levels occur in June and July when the sun is strongest.